kopaka1822/EntityCS/README.md

 ## Overview

-An "Entity Component System" (ECS) tries to seperate game logic from data.
+The main purpose of an "Entity Component System" (ECS) is to seperate game logic from data.
-By doing this it prevents deep class hierarchies (which are somewhat slow and not always easy to design).
+It thus prevents deep class hierarchies (which are somewhat slow and not always easy to design).
-The idea is that every entity consists of several components (transform, health, armor...) and the logic is performed on every entity with a specific shema (position updates on every entity with transform + movement components).
+The idea is that every entity consists of several components (e.g. transform, health, armor...) and the logic is performed on every entity in a specific pattern ( e.g. position updates on every entity with transform + movement components).
-The [Evolve your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) article provides a solid overview of EC systems and why you should use them.
+Check out the [Evolve your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) article.
+It provides a solid overview of EC systems and explains in further detail why you should definitely use them yourself.

 ## Requirements